GCSE Physics: Understanding Forces

 Newton's laws describe the relationship between forces and motion:

-1. First Law: An object at rest stays at rest, and an object in motion stays in motion unless acted upon by a resultant force.
+1. First Law: An object at rest stays at rest, and an object in motion continues in motion with the same speed and in the same direction unless acted upon by a resultant force.

 2. Second Law: The acceleration of an object is directly proportional to the resultant force acting on it and inversely proportional to its mass.
 This is expressed mathematically as F = ma.